himangshum17/himangshum17/README.md

 ### About Me

-I’m, a Frontend developer, UI designer based on Durgapur, West Bengal, India.
-Currently working at [Swadesh Softwares Pvt.
-Ltd.](https://swadeshsoftwares.com/)
+I'm a Frontend Developer, based on Durgapur, West-Bengal, India.
+Currently working with LearningMate Solutions Pvt.
+Ltd I've started my career as a Web Designer, and gradually shifted my career as a Frontend Developer.
+I enjoy building web apps.
-I use Figma for wireframing, designing, prototyping, and from there i take those designs pixel perfect to the development ecosystem by using html, css, javascript and React.
-When i am not working, love to explore new cities, art and food.

 ### Skills and Experience